 Symphony Link Protocol Description

 Say we just turned on our Symphony Link gateway.
-The first thing it does is scan the band, and create an interference profile.
-Please note that I am explaining how the system operates in 900 MHz.
-For 868, the operation is slightly different, since the beacon channel is fixed, but uses a TDMA scheme.
+The first thing it does is scan the band and create an interference profile.
+(Note that this is how the system operates in 900 MHz.
+For 868, the operation is slightly different, since the beacon channel is fixed, but uses a TDMA scheme.)

-So, this channel is chosen, and now the system begins transmitting every two seconds.
+So this channel is chosen, and the system begins transmitting every two seconds.
 This message can be called a beacon or frame header.
-And this frame header contains several important bits of information.
+This frame header contains several important bits of information.

-First off, this message is encrypted with the network ID.
+First, this message is encrypted with the network ID.
 This is what allows a customer to make their network “private” and unusable by other Symphony Link users.
-This is one of the two parameters that is configured on the end device, the other being Application Token, which is what identifies device data flow.
+This is one of the two parameters configured on the end device, the other being Application Token, which is what identifies device data flow.

 The second piece of information is the uplink/downlink time boundary.
-This tells the nodes that are awake during this frame, when the gateway will be done transmitting.
+This tells the nodes that are awake during this frame when the gateway will be done transmitting.
 Since LoRa is a half-duplex technology, it is important to prevent up/down collisions, which are very prevalent in LoRaWAN.
-A LoRaWAN gateway must respond to a nodes request for Acknowledgement or downlink within a fix time frame.
+(A LoRaWAN gateway must respond to a node’s request for acknowledgement or downlink within a fixed time frame.
 Any LoRaWAN message sent during this time will not be received by the gateway.
-Requesting more acknowledgements in LoRaWAN just compounds the problem exponentially.
+Requesting more acknowledgements in LoRaWAN just compounds the problem exponentially.)

 A third piece of information is the uplink channel frequencies of the forthcoming uplink frame.
 Since Symphony Link utilizes a “block hopping” uplink method, where the bank of receivers hop in every frame, the nodes need to be told where these channels are.
 This is also how Symphony Link can have so many more networks on the air at a given time without interference.
-Also, since the gateway is telling the nodes what channels are available, Symphony Link can have a 1 channel, 8 channel, or 64 Channel gateway, and the endnode doesn’t care.
+Also, since the gateway is telling the nodes what channels are available, Symphony Link can have a 1-channel, 8-channel, or 64-channel gateway—the endnode doesn’t care.
 A repeater or inexpensive single channel gateway can bring the same features to the network as a larger gateway, with the only difference being uplink capacity.
 Plus there is the added benefit of the endnode being able to detect the presence of a network passively, even across both 868 and 915.
-A LoRaWAN endnode has to transmit in the blind to see if any network responds to know if there is a network there or not.
-This can burn a lot of power.
+A LoRaWAN endnode has to transmit in the blind to see if any network responds to know if there is a network there or not; this can burn a lot of power.